-Objectives: Monitor the quality of Technology Topic programs taught by library staff.
+Objectives: Monitor the quality of Technology Topic programs taught by library staff

-Action Steps:
+Action Steps: Provide technology programs to the public taught by staff

 FY2011: Monitor and evaluate new program “Mid-Day with Merry” (Merry Uk, Town/Library Webmaster), which teaches the basics of new tech applications such as Twitter, Flickr etc. Instructor will also hold a question and answer period about any tech issue.
 Based on demand expand program as new technologies emerge.